Mathewsdragon/Thirdday/README.md

 # Thirdday

 ## User Story
--This is week One of my new Coding Jounrey Day 3 of coding -Learning to test out our skills as coders
+- This is week One of my new Coding Jounrey Day 3 of coding
+- Learning to test out our skills as coders
--Challenge assignment to be prepared
+- Challenge assignment to be prepared
--update on schedule break for next week
+- Update on schedule break for next week
--ensure prework is completed and submitted before completing challenge for week 1
+- Ensure prework is completed and submitted before completing challenge for week 1

 ## Acceptance criteria
 - completed and submitted prework assignment